matrix-org/matrix-spec-proposals/proposals/3846-widget-turn-servers.md

 ```

 This action tells the client to stop sending the widget TURN server updates.
 As with `watch_turn_servers`, the `data`
 and `response` fields for this action are empty.
-If the widget was not already watching for TURN servers, the client
+If the widget was not already watching for TURN servers, the action has
-sends back an error response.
+no effect.

 ```json5
 {